iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 </html>
 ```

-I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) to which I intend to contribute in a more general way whilst drawing from our particular deployment of Simplenews and Drupal's Symfony Mailer and our particular Dev "toolchain".
+I would like to refer you to the [Drupal Symfony Mailer documentation pages](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) for more info on theme file naming

 Drupal Symfony Mailer Policy markup
 -----------------------------------